manwar/theweeklychallenge/content/blog/review-challenge-093.md

 [**Alexander Karelas**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-093/alexander-karelas/perl/ch-2.pl)

 After hard-coding his tree as a hash of hashes, Karelas descends using a recursive routine that carries a running total for the path taken with it.
-On reaching the base case the sum is returned, and ultimately the sums are collected in an array which is then summed itself.
+On reaching the base case the sum is returned, and ultimately these totals are collected in an array which is then summed itself.

 ```perl
     sub find_path_sums {